JoeMorgan/dotfiles/readme.md

 The rest of this I'm shamelessly copying from Paul's readme.
 Why?
 The doctor says I'm lazy.

-## install the neccessary apps

-My basic setup is captured in `install-deps.sh` which adds homebrew, z, nave, etc.

 ## private config

 Toss it into a file called `.extra` which you do not commit to this repo and just keep in your `~/`